n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.openthesaurus.md

 # OpenThesaurus

-The OpenThesaurus node allows you to automate work in OpenThesaurus, and integrate OpenThesaurus with other applications. n8n has built-in support for a wide range of OpenThesaurus features, including getting synonyms.
+The OpenThesaurus node allows you to automate work in OpenThesaurus, and integrate OpenThesaurus with other applications. n8n supports synonym look-up for German words.

 On this page, you'll find a list of operations the OpenThesaurus node supports and links to more resources.